 Purchase advance tickets at Maria's Bookshop, Zia Taqueria, 4 Corners River Sports, and Pine Needle Mountaineering.

-Join Durango Nature Studies for our fall fundraiser.
+Join Durango Nature Studies for our annual fall fundraiser.

 Place: Smiley Building

 Cost: Tickets are $10 in advance and $12 at the door, $7 students (under 12 free!!)

 Food and drinks from Zia, Serious Delights, Steamworks, 6th Street Liquor will be available for purchase.